The Basics: Overview

 Strengthen your back.

-- Do back-strengthening and stretching exercises [PDF - 244 KB] at least 2 days a week.
+- Do back-strengthening and stretching exercises at least 2 days a week.
+Try these exercises [PDF - 246 KB].

 - Stay active.
 Regular physical activity can help keep your back muscles strong.
-Aim for 2 hours and 30 minutes of moderate aerobic activity a week.
+Aim for at least 150 minutes a week of moderate-intensity aerobic activity.
+Learn more about getting active.

-If you have an injury, health condition, or disability, ask your doctor or nurse which types of exercise are best for you.
+If you have an injury, health condition, or disability, ask your doctor or nurse which types of activity are best for you.
 Get tips on staying active with a disability.

 Take Action: Prevent Injuries